rohanchakraborty/AWS_ML/README.md

 # Build & Deploy XGBoost Machine Learning Model with Sagemaker and integrating Lambda and API gateway!
-### Using AWS API-Gateway, AWS Lambda with AWS Sagemaker
+[Tags] Using AWS API-Gateway, AWS Lambda with AWS Sagemaker

-# Services used:

 ## AWS Sagemaker